Ethical & Environmental Policy

 About 10 years ago we moved to a purpose-built factory on a local industrial estate as we had very much outgrown the original premises.
 This building has been built to the highest standards regarding insulation etc thereby helping to minimise our carbon footprint.
 To further our carbon reduction we have also installed solar panels on the factory roof.

 With regard to our ethical policy over buying our fabrics and imported products; the yarn for weaving comes from the USA then the bulk of our fabrics are woven in either Pakistan and India.
 Our fabrics are finally finished and prepared for print here in the UK.
-Where we do use mills and factories in the other parts of the word, we ensure that no child labour is used and that employment standards are good.
+Where we do use mills and factories in the other parts of the world, we ensure that no child labour is used and that employment standards are good.
 We can supply accreditation for our organic fabrics.
 Plus quality assurances for our pre-sewn items by the CISQ Federation and RINA SA 8000-2008 Certified Social Accountability System.

 We are very unusual as we design, print and sew the majority of our items all under the one roof, offering quality employment in a rural area where employment is in short supply.